kekse1/kekse1/README.md

 ## my [Prompt](https://github.com/kekse1/prompt/)

 <details><summary>🐭 Here is the prompt I've coded myself and which I'm actually using.</summary>
-Click on the Example Screenshot below to open it in full-size view.
+<br>Click on the Example Screenshot below to open it in full-size view.

 <a href="./img/screenshot.original.jpg">
     <img alt="Example Screenshot; v2.12.0." src="./img/screenshot.jpg" /></a>